PART 18: DANCE DANCE REVOLUTION

 Clarke opened his mouth to respond – when the word rippled through the attendees.
 Julie and Carrie had arrived outside.
 “Maybe another time,” he apologized, turning to head for the cafeteria door.

 “Yeah, okay, right, sure, no problem, I’m fine with that… just fine…” Laurie murmured, even after Clarke was out of earshot.
 Her eyes fell down to her fingers, where they began to twist around the folds of her skirt.

 Despite the undercurrent of escalating tension, an hour and a half later, everything was still normal.
 Chartreuse was baffled.
 “I know I’m not wrong,” she murmured.
 “Something is starting here.
-I can almost sense it about to happen.
-But, if Julie’s the instigator, how is she going to DO it??”
+I can almost, you know, sense it about to happen.
+But if Julie’s going to start it, how is she going to DO it?”

 “Stage area’s unchanged,” Luci offered up as she approached.

 “Are you, like, SURE?”

 “If there’s one thing I’m good at,” the young girl shot back.
 “It’s observation.
 There’s nothing out of place.”